Get the latest, first

 Source: ARMO Research Team

 In the result, you can see that we detected a virus.
-We can see the signature of the virus, in addition to enriched Kubernetes-specific data that guides through research and elimination of the threat.
+We can see the virus’s signature and enriched Kubernetes-specific data that guides through research and elimination of the threat.

 We utilized ClamAV capabilities of supporting a custom signature database and created one that suits the needs of cloud-native environments.